zulip/zulip/docs/contributing/reporting-bugs.md

 1. [**Join** the Zulip development community](https://zulip.com/development-community/) if you don't already have an account.
-2. Pick an **appropriate stream** to report your issue:
+2. Pick an **appropriate channel** to report your issue:
    - [#issues](https://chat.zulip.org/#narrow/stream/9-issues) for issues with
      the Zulip web app or server.
-Use this stream if you aren't sure which stream is most appropriate.
+Use this channel if you aren't sure which channel is most appropriate.
    - [#mobile](https://chat.zulip.org/#narrow/stream/48-mobile) for issues with
      the mobile apps.
    - [#desktop](https://chat.zulip.org/#narrow/stream/16-desktop) for issues